1. Never talk with Strangers (continued)

 Our Brand

 In the Russian text Ivan says that he smokes Наша Марка (Nasha Marka), or Our Brand.
 Nasha Marka, produced originally by V.I.
 Asmolov & Co in Rostov on Don, is a Russian brand of cigarettes.
-It still exists and is very popular and celebrated its 100th anniversary in 2003.
-In 1920 the company was nationalized and the name changed to the Don State Tabacco Factory (DSTF).
+It still exists and is very popular - it celebrated its 100th anniversary in 2003.
+In 1920, the company was nationalized and the name changed to the Don State Tabacco Factory (DSTF).
 Production promptly decreased by 60 % compared to 1916.
 But the NEP gave a new impulse and in 1926 the production was four times the 1922 results.
 After the Soviet era, in 1992, the DSTF was reorganised and the name changed into JSC Donskoy Tabak.
-At the centenary celebration of Nasha Marka in 2003 a new industrial complex was built with a production capacity of 60 billion cigarettes per year.
+At the centenary celebration of Nasha Marka in 2003, a new industrial complex was built with a production capacity of 60 billion cigarettes per year.
 JSC Donskoy Tabak is now part of the agroholding AGROCOM.

-The way Woland offers a cigarette to Ivan reminds of a secene from Goethe's Faust.
-The devil Mephistopheles asks some tipplers in the Auerbachs Keller in Leipzig: "Nun sagt, was wünschet ihr zu schmecken?" or "Tell me, what do you wish to taste?", which is followed by the counter-question: "Wie meint Ihr das?
-Habt Ihr so mancherlei?" or "How do you mean?
-Have you got so much choice then?".
-Just like Ivan replied: "'What, have you got several?" when Woland asks him which kind of cigarettes he prefers.
+The way Woland offers a cigarette to Ivan reminds of a scene from Goethe's Faust.
+The devil Mephistopheles asks some tipplers in the Auerbachs Keller in Leipzig: «Nun sagt, was wünschet ihr zu schmecken?» or «Tell me, what do you wish to taste?», which is followed by the counter-question: «Wie meint Ihr das?
+Habt Ihr so mancherlei?» or «How do you mean?
+Have you got so much choice then?».
+Just like Ivan replied: «What, have you got several?» when Woland asks him which kind of cigarettes he prefers.

 A cigarette case